opstrace/opstrace/docs/references/faq.md

 ## Can I run this on my own Kubernetes cluster?

 In order to provide a reliable experience, we control the entire infrastructure from end to end.
-Opstrace is best used in its own account spearately from the infrastructure its meant to monitor.
+Your Opstrace cluster is best kept separate from the infrastructure its meant to monitor.
 Running Opstrace on your own Kubernetes cluster would defeat the purpose by putting the burden of resource management and operations on your own team.

 ## Can I use this in production?